osujc93/nba-data-pipeline-kafka-spark-dbt-aws-s3/README.md

 # NBA-Data-Pipeline
-Data pipeline for NBA player boxscores using Kafka, Spark, Dbt, AWS S3 and more.
+Data pipeline for batch + incremental ingestion of NBA player boxscores using Kafka, Spark, Dbt, AWS S3 and more.

 ![Diagram](/assets/PipelineDiagram.png)